 Each Chancellor's Undergraduate Teaching Fellow will be awarded $800 for participation in the proposed project.
 The funds are directly credited to the fellow's student account by the financial aid office; therefore, a student must be enrolled full time (i.e., enrolled in at least 12 credits) during the term for which the fellowship is awarded.
 Additionally, students can be awarded only one Chancellor's Undergraduate Teaching Fellowship during their entire undergraduate career at Pitt.

 - Project Description - Provide a description of your proposed project, emphasizing your interests and goals, your preparation for this project, and your specific responsibilities for the class.
 The project description is typically 3-4 pages, double-spaced, using 12-point font.

 - Academic Record - Provide a copy of your current transcript (it may be unofficial).

 - Nomination Letter – Please describe the student’s role in the project; evaluate the student’s potential for successful completion of the project; and detail your role in guiding the student, including how you will prepare the student for the project, how you will guide the student throughout the course of the project, and how you will evaluate the project at its completion.

 Application must be submitted via the link below by the specified due date.
 We will not be able to accept late applications for any reason, so please anticipate submission obstacles (e.g., internet outages, computer problems, etc.).
-For more information, please contact Brett Say, director of research and creative programs.
+For more information, please contact Brett Say, Director of Honors Research Programs.